highlightjs/highlight.js/README.md

 <pre><code class="language-html">...</code></pre>
 ```

-#### Plaintext Blocks
+#### Plaintext Code Blocks

-To style arbitrary text like code, but without highlighting, use the
+To apply the Highlight.js styling to plaintext without actually highlighting it, use the `plaintext` language:
-`plaintext` language:

 ```html
 <pre><code class="language-plaintext">...</code></pre>
 ```

-#### Skip Highlighting a Block
+#### Ignoring a Code Block

-To skip highlighting of a tag completely, use the `nohighlight` class:
+To skip highlighting of a code block completely, use the `nohighlight` class:

 ```html
 <pre><code class="nohighlight">...</code></pre>